devmaxcat/profile-generator-js/CONTRIBUTING.md

 ---

 ## Suggesting Enhancements
+Or features.
 ### Step 1: Submit an Issue
 - Open a new issue using [this link](https://github.com/devmaxcat/profile-generator-js/issues/new).
 - Label your issue with "enhancement."
 - Use a **clear and descriptive title** for the issue.
 - Provide a detailed description of:
-  - The current behavior.
+  - Current implementation
-  - The proposed behavior and why it’s an improvement.
+  - The proposed implementation and why it’s an improvement.
   - Any examples or references to similar features in other projects.

 ### Step 2: Wait for Feedback